 My sisters think I’m too clueless/lazy to do any winter preparation, but it’s simply that my worklist resembles that of most normal gardeners, rather than zealous over achievers…..

-8. Dahlias – Neither E nor L are truly dahlia enthusiasts despite, like Jeremy Corbyn and Europe, occasionally sounding on board.
+8. Dahlias – Neither E nor L are truly dahlia enthusiasts despite, lonely very occasionally sounding on board.
 But I love them.
 I’ll be lifting my dahlia tubers this month and, (pause for Laura to properly shudder) also those of my fantastic Begonia ‘Glowing Embers’.
 How did I not know until now that you can overwinter begonia tubers?
 Like Lady Bracknell and lost handbags, Laura is appalled one should want to grow a begonia once, let alone twice.

 9. Streptocarpus – another plant frowned on by E & L. Part of my October withdrawal strategy ie agapanthus, melianthus, and canna pots all dragged into the greenhouse, includes bringing my streptocarpus indoors from the greenhouse.
-My sisters’ patient silence accompanied my purchase of five plugs for a tenner at Chelsea this year – but with very little care (monthly fertilizer pill and watering restraint) surely they’re sufficiently spectacular to get an apology from Hinge and Bracket?
+My sisters’ patient silence accompanied my purchase of five plugs for a tenner at Chelsea two years ago – but with very little care (monthly fertilizer pill and watering restraint) surely they’re sufficiently spectacular to get an apology from Hinge and Bracket?

 10. Paperwork – Given that I generally require instant gratification for any gardening effort expended, ordering now for spring is not hugely appealing for me, especially since snowdrops, chiondoxa and even camassias all look hugely deflated when they come through in dwindling numbers here on the windy Scottish coast.
 I’m going to wait until January when crown imperial bulbs become available… by far my favourite early season plant.
 However I have been doing funny little maps on graph paper of my beds and border so I know what the heck is coming through in the Spring.
 It’s a bit embarrassing when I have to rely on my iPhone app to discover what I planted just six months ago!

 Now Louise’s Plant of the Month doesn’t need any autumn attention because it’s looking stunning now and will carry on doing so right into the winter months.